ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-hytrust-overview.md

     * One-click security and compliance remediation on vulnerable VMs.
     * Visibility of the security state, configurations, administrator actions, and compliance for VMs.
     * HyTrust BoundaryControl prevent VMs from being moved from a designated host or onto a host that does not have acceptable security policy by enforcing data policy based on software tags or by using Intel TXT.
-* HyTrust CloudAdvisor - Data discovery and classification across virtual machines and backups.
+* HyTrust CloudAdvisor - Data discovery and classification across VMs and backups.

 This reference architecture uses HyTrust DataControl.